oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

 Important: The following examples of the structures are non-normative and are not intended to represent all possible options.
 They are also not meant to define or restrict how `address` can be represented in an SD-JWT.

-Note: Throughout the examples in this document, line breaks had to be added to JSON strings and base64-encoded strings (as shown in the next example) to adhere to the 72 character limit for lines in RFCs and for readability.
-JSON does not allow line breaks in strings.

 ## Example: Flat SD-JWT